-Atlanta Falcons owner Arthur Blank spoke for the first time this season on the state of his head coach and general manager, and he expressed confidence in both despite the team's 2-8 record.
+Atlanta Falcons owner Arthur Blank spoke for the first time this season on the state of his head coach and general manager, and he expressed confident in both despite the team's 2-8 record.

 Blank spoke to the media following a disappointing 41-28 loss — one that was not as close as the score indicated — and, per ESPN's Vaughn McClure, showed strong support for both Mike Smith and Thomas Dimitroff amid the wreckage.